 Tremendous Growth of Research Grant/Contract Activities

 The department has experienced ever-increasing growth in its grant and research activities in recent years.
 A few years ago, the department virtually had no grants or had just minimal grant activities.
 The department now has a faculty that is excited about research and has been obtaining impressive numbers of grants and funding from various sources (see the link below for a list of external grants/contracts which the computer science faculty has received since Fall 2007).
-Many of their activities, as well as that of some of our students, are becoming known in the field, both nationwide and abroad.
+Many of their activities, as well as that of some of our students, have become known in the field, both nationwide and abroad.
 The annual external research expenditure of the computer science faculty in recent years exhibits a tremendous growth, as shown in the following figure.

 Prestigious Research Awards